Model Charlotte McKinney On Bullying, Breast Reduction Surgery, And Dating

 In addition to developing early, the actress also revealed that she is dyslexic, which made school harder for her to deal with.

-“I had really bad dyslexia and I was failing,” she said.
-So, McKinney dropped out of school at the age of 17 and decided to get into modeling.
+As a result, McKinney dropped out of school at the age of 17 and decided to get into modeling.

 “If I’d stayed in school, then I would still be in school now.
 I am much more of a visual person and school was just never really my answer, and I knew that at a really young age.”

 Now, McKinney is shifting her focus on acting by appearing opposite Zac Efron and Dwayne “The Rock” Johnson in this year’s Baywatch.
-She will also appear opposite Charlie Sheen in the upcoming comedy, Mad Families.
+She will also appear opposite Charlie Sheen in the upcoming comedy Mad Families.
 McKinney admits in the interview that her breasts are real and that landing acting roles has made it difficult because of her looks and sexy photo shoots.

-“I’m always going to be sexy,” she said, in reference to her curvaceous body.
+“I’m always going to be sexy,” she said in reference to her curvaceous body.
 “I’m always going to have those photo shoots, but I’m really looking for different roles that aren’t so commercial and are a bit cooler.”

 When asked if she would ever consider breast reduction surgery, McKinney said that she wouldn’t rule out plastic surgery someday, reports Fox News.